kren333/worst_case_resource_allocation_final/README.md

 ./regression_experiments.sh
 ```

+### High-Level Experiments
-Once these have successfully run, the following command to obtain final results with confidence intervals, along with the results of an efficiency-related experiment comparing our method to Pyomo/IPOPT:
+Once either `run_all.sh` or a combination of `binary_experiments.sh` and `regression_experiments.sh` have successfully run, the following command to obtain final results with confidence intervals, along with the results of an efficiency-related experiment comparing our method to Pyomo/IPOPT.
+The results will be placed inside folders `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` under the root directory:

 ```
 ./final_experiments.sh